WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 Unify the word format, project word to a word vector, so every sentence results in a matrix.

-Detail about unifying word format are: lower case, remove punctuation, get rid of stop words, unify tense and singular & plural using [en](https://www.nodebox.net/code/index.php/Linguistics#verb_conjugation)
+Detail about unifying word format are: lower case, remove punctuation, get rid of stop words, unify tense and singular & plural.

 Seperate test set away from training+validation test, otherwise we would get a too optimistic result.